 To summarise, our results suggest that turbulent fragmentation or bouncing are the dominant processes halting dust growth in CI~Tau.
-On top of this global trend, dust confinement in the bright rings provides a possible explanation for the small-scale modulation on the dust density and grain size power law index radial profiles.
-Deeper (sub-)cm observations, able to detect continuum emission with much higher SNR in the outer disc, or provide stringent upper limits are essential to reassess this picture.
+On top of this global trend, dust confinement in the rings provides a possible explanation for the small-scale modulations of the dust density and grain size power law index radial profiles.
+Deeper (sub-)centimetre observations, able to detect continuum emission with higher S/N in the outer disc or provide stringent upper limits, are essential to reassess this picture.